C0ZEN/Cogeo/README.md

 ## Contributing

-Too early to add constraints over the way we want the app.
+Take your time to read the notes about how help us to make the [documentation](https://github.com/C0ZEN/Cogeo/CONTRIBUTING.md).

 ## Versioning